Louisiana Crab-Stuffed Artichoke

 1 cup lump Louisiana crabmeat

 Slice the stem portion of the artichoke off at the bottom so that it will stand vertically.
 Cut off the top inch of the artichoke and use scissors to trim the points off the leaves.

-In a large pot on high heat, submerge the artichoke into salted boiling water.
-Slice 1 lemon in halves and squeeze into the pot to keep the artichoke from discoloring.
-Cook until tender but not falling apart (leaves should pull out, and a knife should easily pierce the bottom).
-Remove from the hot water and quickly submerge into ice-cold water for five minutes as an added means to preserve color.
+In a large pot with heavy lid, add the artichoke.
+Add enough water to cover the artichoke and pour in the salt.
+Slice 1 lemon into halves and squeeze into the pot to keep the artichoke from discoloring.
+Turn the burner on high heat and bring to a boil.
+Reduce the heat to a simmer and cover the pot.
+Cook until tender but not falling apart, about 20 minutes.
+Check for doneness.
+The leaves should effortlessly pull out and a knife should easily pierce the bottom.
+Remove from the hot water and quickly submerge into ice-cold water for 5 minutes as an added means to preserve color.
 Remove and drain.

 In a large mixing bowl, add the breadcrumbs.
 Mix in all the ingredients except the olive oil and crabmeat.
 Cut the remaining lemon in half and squeeze half the lemon into the mixing bowl.
-Slowly drizzle olive oil while stirring to achieve a wet consistency (add more if needed).
+Slowly drizzle olive oil while stirring to achieve a wet consistency, about 1/2 cup.
 Add the crabmeat and mix together, but try to leave the crab in lumps taking care not to break it down too much.

 Starting from the bottom, pack the mixture into each leaf until every leaf is stuffed.
 Any remaining mixture should fill the center cavity area.
-Drizzle the entire stuffed artichoke with olive oil, squeeze remaining half of lemon, sprinkle on more of the cheese and bake in a 400-degree oven for 15 minutes or so — until browned on top.
-Let it sit for 1 hour minimum or overnight.
+Drizzle the entire stuffed artichoke with the remaining olive oil, squeeze the remaining half of lemon, and bake in a 400º F oven for 15 minutes or so — until browned on top.
+Let sit for 1 hour minimum before serving.

-It’s good hot or at room temperature and even better cold the next day.
+It’s good hot or at room temperature and just as good cold the next day.